 Meclizine, motion sickness pills can be purchased at the Medical Center, Guest Services or through Room Service.
 The cost is $3.29 USD for four pills.
 We do not carry motion sickness patches or wristbands.
 A motion sickness injection is available for a fee at the Medical Center but will only be administered to those who are actively vomiting and not as a preventative measure.

-Staterooms (on ships listed below) are equipped with non-stocked mini bar units which are designed to maintain the temperature of beverages.
+Staterooms on a number of ships are equipped with non-stocked mini bar units which are designed to maintain the temperature of beverages.
 Please do not use them to store medications that have specific temperature requirements.
 Should you need to store medicine that needs proper refrigeration, medi-coolers are available on board in limited quantities, and on a first come, first serve basis - please visit our Guest Services Desk once on board; a $75 refundable deposit is required.
 If a medi-cooler is not available, our ship’s Medical Center will arrange storage - please contact them once onboard.
 Note: A small, personal-sized cooler no larger than 12” x 12” x 12” for the purpose of housing medications is permitted as carry-on luggage.

 In order to maintain a safe and comfortable environment for our guests, our medical centers meet or exceed the standards established by the Cruise Lines International Association (CLIA) and the American College of Emergency Physicians (ACEP).